Contact us for more information

 Conclusions and strategic recommendations

-The new law to support R&D&I in the semiconductor sector is a catalyst for a new industrial era in Portugal.
-For companies in the sector, it is recommended to:
+The new law to support R&D&I in the semiconductor sector is not just a subsidy mechanism; it is a catalyst for a new industrial era in Portugal.
+Ordinance no. 444/2025/1 provides the legal and financial certainty necessary for national and international investors to bet on the country as a centre of excellence in microelectronics.

 Last update: 22/12/2025